wleopach/bendersDeco/README.md

 # Traveling Salesman Problem (TSP) Solver

 This repository contains a solver for the Traveling Salesman Problem (TSP) using Gurobi.
 The implementation demonstrates the use of callback functions to add lazy constraints for subtour elimination, ensuring that the solution forms a single tour that visits each city exactly once.

+In particular the idea of this project is to explore the relationship of the presented solution with Benders Decomposition.

 ## Features